jcorporation/myMPDos/README.md

 ## Usage

 1. Create the image with `./build.sh`
+2. Optionally run `./cleanup.sh` to cleanup things
-2. Transfer the image to a sdcard
+3. Transfer the image to a sdcard
-3. Optional edit wifi.txt to setup wlan
+4. Optional edit wifi.txt to setup wlan
-4. ssh to the raspberry (root password is blank)
+5. ssh to the raspberry (root password is blank)
-5. Run mympd-os-config to setup the system
+6. Run mympd-os-config to setup the system

+## Test
+- Run `./startimage.sh`

 ## Copyright
-2020 <mail@jcgames.de>
+2020 Juergen Mang <mail@jcgames.de>